Excavation General Safety Talk

-According to the Bureau of Labor Statistics there were 250 excavation related fatalities from 2000 to 2009.
-Excavations are common on construction sites all across the United States, but excavation work can be made safe by following basic safety guidelines.
+According to the Bureau of Labor Statistics, from 2013-2017 there were 97 trenching fatalities in the construction industry – an average of 19 per year, from a low of 10 deaths in 2014 to a high of 33 in 2016 [BLS, 2019].
+Excavations are a common sight on construction sites all across the United States.
+This work can come with numerous hazards, but excavation work can be made safe by following basic safety guidelines.

 - Cave in and collapses